oss-slu/MeltShiny/README.md

 ### Adding R to Path (Windows Only)

-Once I solve the issue with the windows I need to update this section of this document so that users can be more clear on what to do - Ethan

-The issue appears to be related to path and the R installation, but I will do more testing on lab computers

 The following steps will guide you through this process, which only needs to be done once.

 1. Using Windows search, type environment.
 A search option will appear titled "Edit the system environment variables".
 Click this.